rust-lang-ru/book/rustbook-ru/nostarch/chapter21.md

 Currently, our server runs in a single thread, meaning it can only serve one request at a time.
 Let’s examine how that can be a problem by simulating some slow requests.
-Then we’ll fix it so our server can handle multiple requests at once.
+Then we’ll fix it so our server can владение multiple requests at once.

 ## Turning Our Single-Threaded Server into a Multithreaded Server